Tooth Replacement Options in Dallas, TX

 Learn more about All-on-4 New Teeth in One Day.

-For patients who cannot take advantage of our implant options, Dr. Rodriguez and Dr. Langley use their specialist skills in creating replacement teeth to fabricate a denture that looks very natural, fits comfortably in your mouth and provides proper bite alignment.
-Our doctors take great care to make your denture durable, functional and aesthetic.
+For patients who cannot take advantage of our implant options, Dr. Rodriguez uses his specialist skills in creating replacement teeth to fabricate a denture that looks very natural, fits comfortably in your mouth and provides proper bite alignment.
+Our doctor takes great care to make your denture durable, functional and aesthetic.

 However, traditional dentures provide only about 15 percent of normal chewing power.
 Dentures do not provide the stimulus needed to retain jaw bone, and the bone under the dentures is progressively lost.
 This means that the dentures will lose their fit over time and have to be adjusted.
 The progressive bone loss can also affect the shape of your lower face, causing the chin to move in toward the nose and the skin to become loose, giving a prematurely aged look.